Queens Royals men's basketball

 The Queens Royals men's basketball team represents the Queens University of Charlotte in Charlotte, North Carolina, United States.
-The Royals joined the NCAA Division I ASUN Conference on July 1, 2022 after nine seasons in the Division II South Atlantic Conference.
-Queens has never appeared in the NCAA Division I men's basketball tournament.
-Due to the NCAA's policy on reclassifying programs, the Royals will not be eligible to compete in the NCAA tournament or the NIT until the 2026–27 season.
+The Royals joined the NCAA Division I ASUN Conference on July 1, 2022, after nine seasons in the Division II South Atlantic Conference.
+They made their first ever appearance in the NCAA Division I men's basketball tournament in 2026.

-The team, currently led by second-year head coach Grant Leonard, plays its home games at Curry Arena.
+The team, currently led by fourth-year head coach Grant Leonard, plays its home games at Curry Arena.

 History

 Queens fielded its first men's basketball team in the 1989-90 season; Dale Layer was the team's first head coach.
 Queens first competed in Conference Carolinas from 1995 to 2013 before playing in the South Atlantic Conference, which they played in until 2022.

 Postseason results

+NCAA Division I results

+The Royals have appeared in one NCAA Division I men's basketball tournament.
+Their combined record is 0–1.